wispborne/persean-chronicles/README.md

 Avanitia for proof-reading and providing an incredible amount of feedback.

-Selkie for Telos sprites (creator of many botes).
+Selkie for Telos sprites (creator of many boats).

 Nia for Telos effects and sprites (master of effects).